facebook/react-native-website/docs/sourcemaps.md

 title: Source Maps
 ---

-Source maps allows to map a transformed file back to the original source file.
-The main purpose of source maps is to aid debugging and help investigating issues from release builds.
+Source maps allow you to map a transformed file back to the original source file.
+The main purpose of source maps is to aid debugging and help with investigating issues from release builds.

 Without the source maps, when running into an error in the release build you will see a stacktrace like: